galaxyproject/pulsar/README.rst

     paster serve server.ini stop

-Remember if you setup a virtual environment for the LWR you will need to
+Remember if you setup a virtual environment for the LWR you will need to activate this before executing these commands.

 --------------------------------------
 Configuring the LWR Server Application